openstack/i18n/doc/source/official_translator.rst

 If you have a question, feel free to ask it to the PTL or the i18n list.

-Note that contributors to openstack/i18n repository are acknowledged as ATC automatically in the same way as for most OpenStack projects.
+Note that code or documentation contributors to openstack/i18n repository are acknowledged as ATC automatically in the same way as for most OpenStack projects.

 .. _atc-stats: